agramian/jira-slack/README.md

 ###### Configure Webhook
 Create a webhook through JIRA with the issue created/updated events.

+###### Add custom emoji (Optional)
+Go to http(s)://[your domain].slack.com/customize/emoji for your JIRA instance and add a custom emoji which will be used as the bot icon for all messages then specify that emoji in your environment file.

 #### Environment variables
 Create a `.env` file in the project root to define the necessary environment variables.
 Example file below: